builders/docs/docs/time/language.md

 ---
-description: Words are ways to communicate our experiences as sound vibrations.
+description: Words are symbols to communicate ideas as sound vibrations
 ---

 # Language

-## Words are ways to communicate our experiences as sound vibrations.
+## Words are symbols to communicate ideas as sound vibrations

 Language is a technology that helps us to communicate with each other, but it also forms our identity by constraining our ideas to the social, economic, and political environment in which our relationships were formed in the context of families, schools, institutions, and communities.